 BSc (Hons) Psychology (2005)

-I am ultimately working towards a Chartered Psychologist status and eligiblity to register as a Health Psychologist with the Health Professions Council (HPC).
-My main interests are survivorship issues in cancer.
+I am ultimately working towards a Chartered Psychologist status and eligiblity to register as a Health Psychologist with the Health Care Professions Council (HCPC).

 British Psychological Society, Division of Health Psychology